Even If you don’t belong to a gym, you’ve still probably heard a lot of hype around spinning classes, and how fantastic they are.

 Spinning classes help cyclists to increase their overall fitness, and are an excellent replacement when cycling outdoors is not possible.

-They provide high-intensity aerobic training, which increases the heart rate for prolonged periods of time and aids in the general conditioning of the body.
+They provide high-intensity aerobic training, which increases the heart rate for prolonged periods of time, which aids in the general conditioning of the body.

 In short, spinning classes can help with a cyclist’s general conditioning and overall health, but they are not an appropriate substitute for real-world outdoor cycling.